 Diamondbak Sync’r 24

-If your little ripper is an aspiring cross-country racer, consider this bike.
+If your little ripper is an aspiring cross-country racer, consider this kids mountain bike.
 It’s a 24-inch wheeled cross-country race bike that’s spec’d to put junior riders on the podium.
 The light alloy frame has low-slung geometry — so it’s easy to get on and off, and keeps your rider from outgrowing it too soon.
 Combine that with big bike components, most notably a SRAM 1×11 drivetrain, which many adults lust after, as well as a a high-quality 80mm Suntour fork, and highly responsive Tektro hydraulic brakes, and you’ve got a fast and nimble trail machine.
 Plop a motivated kid on it’s seat and you may find yourself working to keep up.

 Rocky Mountain Reaper